-For 2023, the primary factor in determining the amount of the base salaries was the Compensation Committee's subjective assessment of individual performance of each of our Named Executive Officers.
+For 2024, the primary factor in determining the amount of the base salaries was the Compensation Committee's subjective assessment of individual performance of each of our Named Executive Officers.
 The Compensation Committee also reviewed the comparative compensation data discussed above to assess the reasonableness of the base salary amounts in light of the officer's duties and responsibilities as compared to similarly situated officers.
-As a result of this review, the annual base salaries for Mr. Williford and Mr. Curth were each increased by \$25,000 to a total of \$450,000 and \$425,000, respectively.
-In 2023, the Compensation Committee approved substantial changes to our compensation program for Mr. Krohn based on feedback from our shareholders.
-Among other things, Mr. Krohn's employment agreement was amended and restated to provide for a reduction in base salary from \$1,150,000 to \$800,000 to be more consistent with the annual base salary compensation for Chief Executive Officers at members of our peer group.
-Please see "-Compensation Changes in 2023" for a description of additional changes to the compensation structure for our NEOs in 2023.
+As a result of this review, the annual base salaries for Mr. Williford and Mr. Parasnis were maintained at \$450,000 and Mr. Curth's base salary was maintained at \$425,000.

-As part of the evaluation of Mr. Krohn's 2023 base salary, the Compensation Committee considered the following ways that Mr. Krohn has personally supported the Company, which the Committee believes to provide valuable competitive advantages for the Company:
+In 2024, Mr. Krohn's annual base salary was maintained at \$800,000.
+As part of the evaluation of Mr. Krohn's 2024 base salary, the Compensation Committee considered the following ways that Mr. Krohn has personally supported the Company, which the Committee believes to provide valuable competitive advantages for the Company:

-- Entities affiliated with and controlled by Mr. Krohn have purchased approximately 5.9 million shares of the Company since 2016; - Entities affiliated with and controlled by Mr. Krohn reinvested \$21.0 million into purchasing our senior second lien notes due February 2026 when we refinanced our long-term debt in early 2023; - Entities affiliated with and controlled by Mr. Krohn committed \$14.5 million of equity investment for the \$361.4 million drilling joint venture with private equity investors that the Company closed in June 2018; and - Calculus Lending, LLC, which is affiliated with and controlled by Mr. Krohn provided a \$100 million first priority lien secured revolving facility with a borrowing base of \$50 million.
+- Entities affiliated with and controlled by Mr. Krohn have purchased approximately 5.9 million shares of the Company since 2016; - Entities affiliated with and controlled by Mr. Krohn reinvested \$21.0 million into purchasing our senior second lien notes due February 2026 when we refinanced our long-term debt in early 2023; - Entities affiliated with and controlled by Mr. Krohn committed \$14.5 million of equity investment for the \$361.4 million drilling joint venture with private equity investors that the Company closed in June 2018; and - Calculus Lending, LLC, which is affiliated with and controlled by Mr. Krohn, provided a \$100 million first priority lien secured revolving facility with a borrowing base of \$50 million.